HONORS & AWARDS CEREMONY MOVED TO NEW DATE AND TIME

 The Harlin Museum, located at 405 Worcester St. in West Plains, MO houses memorabilia from several music stars that have been inducted into the Society’s Hall of Honor.
 West Plains natives Porter Wagoner (1927-2007) and Jan Howard (1929-2020), along with Mr. Hay, were the Society’s first Hall of Honor inductees.
 Also on display at the museum is the story of the Opry.

 Every year we host an induction ceremony at the Star Theater, at 205 East Main Street in Willow Springs, MO, where we have entertainers come sing and play for us and awards are presented to various musicians and people who help keep George D. Hay’s legacy alive.

-The Society was founded by Eric Lewis, a West Plains native, in September of 2006 and formed in January of 2007.
-Eric Lewis is a longtime country and bluegrass music entertainer.
+The Society was founded by Eric Lewis (1943-2023) in September of 2006 and formed in January of 2007.
+Eric Lewis was a longtime country and bluegrass music entertainer.
 In 2007, he was asked by numerous people to create a society and a website that documents the history, founding, and inspiration for the Grand Ole Opry, with this WordPress-based website being a continuation of the original website, with all of the information on the previous site being on here.
 In 2021, Fred McKinney, who also created this version of the website, became the Society’s new president.
 Presently, we have members living in 17 states.
 If you would like to help us preserve our history and heritage, we would love to have you become a member.